mixmark-io/turndown/README.md

 For usage with RequireJS, UMD versions are located in `lib/turndown.umd.js` (for Node.js) and `lib/turndown.browser.umd.js` for browser usage.
 These files are generated when the npm package is published.
 To generate them manually, clone this repo and run `npm run build`.

 ## Docker
+The Docker image uses the `turndown-plugin-gfm` to support tables.

 ```
 docker build -t turndown .